sourcegraph/sourcegraph-public-snapshot/doc/getting-started/github-vs-sourcegraph.md

 **Forks** are included in the index, but they are subject to the same limitations as other repositories, so not all forks are indexed.

-In addition to searching your private code, GitHub has indexed over 7 million public GitHub repositories which are also searchable.
+In addition to searching your private code, GitHub has indexed over 7 million public GitHub repositories which are also searchable via a unified search experience.

 Sourcegraph allows you to search indexed and [unindexed](https://docs.sourcegraph.com/code_search/how-to/exhaustive#non-indexed-backends) code.
 Sourcegraph’s [current limitations](https://docs.sourcegraph.com/admin/search) on indexed code are: